Few words in behavioral science come with more controversy and contention than Asperger’s.

 What happens when someone who didn’t need supports at the time of the evaluation (and thus was not given a diagnosis) experiences a life change that dramatically impacts quality of life?

 What if someone loses a job because of social misunderstandings?
 Goes through a divorce?
 Experiences an autistic shut down?
 Gets a promotion and no longer fits in with the social dynamics?
 There is no amount of support, preparation, language skills, or learned behavior that will cause an autistic person to be not-autistic.
 This fact, regardless of current support needs, should be acknowledged.
+Chicago Divorce Lawyer understand that the attorney you hire should work for you!
+Whether you need a lawyer to inform you of your rights so you can reach a quick settlement in your case, or an attorney to forcefully fight for your rights, the team will aggressively pursue your go

 Without a diagnosis, there is no requisite for acceptance of differences from employers.
 There’s not even a way to communicate those differences without a diagnosis.
 Instead, an employer sees an undiagnosed autistic’s requests for accommodations as someone expecting special treatment.